Origin-Byte/nft-protocol/rfc/README.md

 Our current understanding is that an Event-based approach to listing has been proposed as a way to resolve the lingering `TransferCaps` problem.

-That is, a safe implementation which is based on solely emitting an event, ie. it differs from Originbyte’s proposal, or the Sam’s initial [RFC](https://github.com/MystenLabs/sui/pull/4887), in that it does not create a [transfer cap](https://github.com/Origin-Byte/nft-protocol/pull/48/files#diff-f68ac7246e29135ec825b983e3d3fc3e9c33f602e582fca3a0946bdb66511afaR55) object.
+That is, a safe implementation which is based on solely emitting an event, ie. it differs from Originbyte’s proposal, or Sam’s initial [RFC][rfc], in that it does not create a [transfer cap][origin-byte-transfer-cap] object.
 It is our understanding that it relies on off-chain services to monitor these events.
 If someone wanted to create an on-chain trading contract, they would need to bridge the safe with that contract off-chain.
 The safe owner would list their NFT for sale by upfront stating the price of the NFT and enabling anyone who pays it to get the NFT.